nglviewer/nglview/README.md

 From PyPI:

     pip install nglview

-Note: The above will try to install `jupyter` as a dependency.
+Note: The above will try to install `jupyter`, `traitlets` and `ipywidgets`  as a dependency.
 If that fails install it manually `pip install jupyter`.

 From Conda